-The film is dominated by a narrative voice that quotes from the letters of four family generations.
-We are drawn into the suffering, loss and grief of people who try to maintain a dignity in times of political powerlessness, corruption, surveillance and oppression.
-Hereby Heise documents the history of Germany from 1912 to the present day, where human life, doubt and resistance are at the center.
-Sequences of silence between the letter quotes create voids - openings in a border country where both identity and sense of direction are in danger of being lost.[ntsu_youtube url = ”https://www.youtube.com/watch?v=wIRqrjWsnKc
+The film is dominated by a narrator's voice quoting from the letters of four family generations.
+We are drawn into the suffering, loss and grief of people who try to preserve a dignity in times of political powerlessness, corruption, surveillance. . .

 To continue reading, create a new free reader account with your email,

 or logg inn if you have done it before. (click on forgotten password if you have not received it by email already).